majdhatoum/pico-environment-monitor/README.md

 # 🌡️ Pico Environment Monitor
+*By Majd Fares Al Hatoum*

+Monitor your surroundings in style!
 Ever wondered what’s happening in your room, lab, greenhouse, or secret basement lair when you’re not looking?

 **Pico Environment Monitor** is a lightweight and extensible IoT system built with a Raspberry Pi Pico W, designed to measure environmental conditions (temperature, humidity, tilt) and visualize them in real-time using modern open-source tools like **MQTT**, **Node-RED**, **InfluxDB**, and **Grafana** all wrapped up in Docker for smooth sailing.